Virus fears trigger more holiday cancellations, restrictions - KESQ

 Associated Press

 BOSTON (AP) — The nation’s second-largest city has called off its New Year’s Eve celebration, and its smallest state re-imposed an indoor mask mandate.
 The moves happened Monday as fears of a potentially devastating winter COVID-19 surge triggered more cancellations and restrictions ahead of the holidays.
-Organizers of the New Year’s Eve party planned for downtown Los Angeles’ Grand Park say there won’t be an in-person audience.
-The event will be livestreamed instead, as it was last year.
-In Rhode Island, a mask mandate went into effect for indoor venues that can hold 250 people or more.
+Organizers of the New Year’s Eve party planned for downtown Los Angeles say there won’t be an in-person audience.
+The event will be livestreamed instead.
+In Rhode Island, a mask mandate went into effect for large indoor venues.
+And in Boston, anyone entering an indoor business will need to show proof of vaccination starting next month.